 - JIT / Ruby 3×3 / Performance

-To sum up, even though there are lots of rumours concerning RoR’s fading out, the facts indicate otherwise:
+To sum up, is Ruby on Rails dying?
+Can we answer this question now?
+Even though there are lots of rumors concerning RoR’s fading out, the facts indicate otherwise:

 - Strong community